SeldonIO/seldon-core/docs/wrappers/python.md

         X : array-like
         feature_names : array of feature names (optional)
         """
-        print("Predict called - will run idenity function") return X
+        print("Predict called - will run identity function") return X
 ```

- * The file is call MyModel.py and it defines a class MyModel
+ * The file is called MyModel.py and it defines a class MyModel
  * The class contains a predict method that takes an array (numpy) X and feature_names and returns an array of predictions.
  * You can add any required initialization inside the class init method.